Manello/hla_mod_XenThug/README_MAPPERS.md

 ## [FOR MAPPERS, Version 0.32]

+**NOTE: Updated VMap with an example of all features will follow again very soon!**

 In order to enable this Mod on your custom Map you have to follow 3 simple steps:

 ### I. **Files**